 Canva Pro

-Canva Pro (approximately $15/month or $120/year per person) unlocks a significantly expanded template library, the background remover, brand kit tools for consistent colors and fonts, and the ability to resize designs across formats instantly.
+Canva Pro (approximately $15/month or $120/year per person) unlocks a significantly expanded template library, background remover, brand kit tools for consistent colors and fonts, and the ability to resize designs across formats instantly.
 For a church secretary producing bulletins, newsletters, and announcements on a regular schedule, the upgrade is often worth the cost.

-Note: United Methodist churches and related ministries may qualify for Canva for Nonprofits, which provides Canva Pro features at no charge.
+Note: United Methodist churches and related ministries qualify for Canva for Nonprofits, which provides Canva Pro features at no charge.
 Visit canva.com/canva-for-nonprofits to apply.

 Microsoft 365 (if not already in use)